Tips for Detecting Early Signs of Alzheimer’s Disease

 • Get enough sleep.
 Sleep is when the body repairs and regenerates and if people aren’t getting enough sleep, this can increase their risk of developing illnesses and diseases.
 More sleep can also lower the risk of heart conditions which can prevent the development of dementia and Alzheimer’s.

-Related: Alzheimer’s impacted by Activities
+Related: Alzheimer's Risk Reduced by Diet

 If your loved one is showing some of the signs and symptoms above, remember that this could be defined as dementia, but dementia is almost always caused by something else.
 Whether that be an infection, a brain tumor, Alzheimer’s disease, or Huntington’s disease.
 So, if your relatives and loved ones start to show symptoms, please contact a doctor.